lesleyzhao/Good_Old_Map/README.md

 Current Working ON and Challenges:
 - [ ] Data scalping on Art Information on Google Culture and Arts
 - [ ] Tried to use Google Map API -> But only have limited budget
-- [ ] Laction Tracking Across Time
+- [ ] Location Tracking Across Time
 - [ ] Better Search Function
 _________________________________________________________________________________________